VJAI/Waiter/README.md

 </body>
 ```

 Don't reference the files by `href` or `src`, that beats the purpose of Waiter!
-You can further improve the experience by compressing these files.
+You can further improve the experience by compression.

 ## Options and Customization